What Are Meta Tags & How to Write SEO-Friendly Meta Tag Content

 How to Write SEO-Friendly Meta Tag Content

-1. Do Keyword Research First
+1. Start with Keyword Research

-- Google Keyword Planner
+- Google Keyword Planner – Great for finding search volume data.

 2. How to Write an SEO-Optimized Title Tag